Bolivia judge orders pre-trial detention for opposition head

 “I’ll never give up on this fight for Bolivia’s democracy,” Camacho said during the virtual hearing that took place while he was held in a jail cell at a La Paz police station.
 “To the Bolivian people I say, we can’t let them impose a dictatorship like in Venezuela and Cuba.”

-Camacho, leader of the opposition alliance Creemos (“We Believe”), was detained Wednesday on terrorism charges and taken to La Paz, a move that sparked protests that led to clashes with law enforcement and several public offices and cars being set on fire.
-A minister in President Luis Arce’s administration also said his house was set on fire.
+Camacho, leader of the opposition alliance Creemos (“We Believe”), was detained on terrorism charges and taken to La Paz, a move that sparked protests that led to clashes with law enforcement and several public offices and cars being set on fire.
+A minister in President Luis Arce’s administration also said his house was set alight.

 Allies of the right-wing opposition leader had characterized the detention as a “kidnapping,” claims that prosecutors rejected.